Corinth Rift Laboratory - Distributed Temperature and Strain Sensor (DTSS) on fibers

 Services offered:

-Those experiments will provide a unique opportunity to investigate seismic/aseismic coupling, and GNSS seismology.
+Those experiments will provide a unique opportunity to investigate seismic/aseismic coupling.
 The full or down-sampled data collected during the experiments will be integrated into the seismological and geodetic VAs in WP2.

 Modality of access:

-The unit of the physical access to TA services is “1 week”, with typical physical access durations between 2 and 4 weeks, for one or two applicants.
+The unit of the physical access to TA services is “1 week”, with typical physical access durations between 3 and 5 weeks, for one or two applicants.
 TA will be offered for in-person access to install instruments and to collect data.
-Some of the relevant (low and HF GNSS stations) can also be provided by the facility.

 Support:

-The support offered is accessibility to various GNSS station locations, field installation and de-installation, remote control through the internet, and real-time telemetry of the records.
+The support offered is accessibility to the infrastructure, housing of the interrogator, remote control through the internet, and real-time telemetry of the records.

 Additional information:

-The GNSS infrastructure is foreseen to be upgraded and densified during Q4/2024 and Q1-Q2/2025 according to the following map:
+The fibers infrastructure is foreseen to be completed on Q1 or Q2/2025 according to the following map:

 Contact person: